Avian Influenza (Bird Flu)

 Dairy Farmers

-H5 bird flu virus infections have been detected in cows.
-The virus can infect people who work with infected animals or their byproducts (e.g., raw milk), such as dairy workers.
-To date, H5 bird flu virus has not been detected in people, dairy cattle, or other domestic animals in Virginia.
+H5 bird flu virus infections have been detected in cows in the US.
+The virus can infect people who work with infected cattle or work with materials, including raw milk, that are potentially contaminated with bird flu viruses.

 VDH recommends that Virginia dairy farmers follow recommended practices to keep themselves and their herds healthy.
 This includes: